About usTeamNewsDialogue spaceResources & Data

 April 26, 2025

-In the Niger desert, where dust and hope mix, Ibrahim Amadou Abdoulaye, better known as Babandjida, has written a unique chapter in his life.
-His journey, closely linked to the Tabarkat gold mine near the Algerian border in the town of Arlit, is the story of a relentless quest that oscillates between dream and brutal reality.
+In the Niger desert, where dust and hope mix, Ibrahim Amadou Abdoulaye, better known as Babandjida, has carved out a unique chapter of his life.
+His journey, intimately tied to the Tabarkat gold mine near the Algerian border in the town of Arlit, tells the story of a relentless pursuit that swings between dream and harsh reality.

-Originally from Niamey, Ibrahim worked as a carpenter before embarking on his gold mining adventure.
-“Some friends and I got together and were about to leave for the Djado site when an uncle told us about the opening of a new gold mine in Tabarkat,” he says.
-With a collection of 300,000 CFA francs each, he set off on a journey that was to change his life.
+Originally from Niamey, Ibrahim worked as a carpenter before setting off on his gold mining adventure.
+“Some friends and I were preparing to head to the Djado site when an uncle told us about a new gold mine opening in Tabarkat,” he recalls.
+Pooling together 300,000 CFA francs each, he embarked on a journey that was to change his life.

-On arrival at the site, Babandjida and his comrades split into two groups.
-One group would explore with a gold detector, while the other would work as labourers for the miners.
-The deal was simple: for every kilo of gold found, the detectorists would earn a gram, while the labourers would be paid a gram a day.
-The early days were tough, but Babandjida’s perseverance made him stay on after his companions gave up eight months later.
+Upon arriving at the site, Babandjida and his companions divided into two groups.
+One would scout for gold using a detector, while the other worked as labourers for established miners.
+The arrangement was straightforward, for every kilogramme of gold discovered, the detectorists earned one gramme, while the laborers received one gramme per day.
+The early days were grueling and after eight months, most of his companions gave up.
+However, Babandjida’s determination kept him going.

 Between trade and survival: adapting to progress